By Luis Valdes

 Even further, the original design for the Hi-Power was as a striker-fired pistol chambered for a .40 caliber projectile replicating the 9.8mm Colt and the .38-40 Winchester.
 But Mr. Browning’s passing lead to the Hi-Power falling into the hands of Dieudonné Saive (designer of the modern Hi-Power, SAFN/FN-49, FN FAL) who made it a 9mm.

-Mr. Liebenberg left Pachmayr and founded his own company, Pistol Dynamics.
-From there he made a friend, Tom Campbell. he pair worked on the Centimeter Cartridge and tried to get Smith interested in it.
+Liebenberg left Pachmayr and founded his own company, Pistol Dynamics.
+From there he made a friend, Tom Campbell.
+The pair worked on the Centimeter Cartridge project and tried to get Smith interested in it.
 They were eventually successful.
-The president of the company at the time, Steve Melvin, approached Liebenberg about converting a couple of their new 3rd Gen 5906s.
+The president of the company at the time, Steve Melvin, approached Liebenberg about converting a couple of their new thrid generation 5906s.
 Liebenberg obliged and the .40 S&W we know today was born.

-Everyone is flocking to 9mm in recent years, especially after the FBI decided to ditch the .40 S&W. But what many don’t realize is that the .40 S&W is actually still a better cartridge since the new FBI load is a just a rehashed 147gr Speer Gold Dot load.
-The super-hot 9mm loads that the internet claims beats .40 S&W far exceeds the pressure curve due to these being +P+ loads.
+The 9mm round truly reigns supreme now.
+That was solidified after the FBI decided to ditch the .40 S&W. But what many don’t realize is that the .40 S&W is actually still a better cartridge since the new FBI load is really just a re-hashed 147gr Speer Gold Dot load.
+The super-hot 9mm loads that internet commandos claim beats .40 S&W far exceeds the pressure curve due to these being +P+ loads.

 There are three reasons for the .40 S&W’s superiority: